Eco leather brand Duende is showing us how ‘waste not, want not’ translates into fashion

 Basically, it’s that feeling of flow that comes when you experience art, be it as the audience/viewer or creator.
-I suppose the brains behind Duende, Lynsey Johnson, chose this name for her eco-friendly business because that was the sense that she gets when she creates her handcrafted leather pieces.
+I suppose the brains behind Duende, Lynsey Johnson, chose this name for a reason.
+Namely, the sense that she gets when she creates her handcrafted leather pieces.
 After all, they are each unique pieces of art.

 Eco-friendly, hand dyed leather is a rare commodity in the handbag industry at this time, but Duende has plans to revitalize the quality leather goods of the past, while maintaining true to the eco-friendly values of the today.